-- The proportion of bio-based raw materials should be as high as technically feasible.
-Currently, a minimum of 40 % bio-based raw materials is required. - The raw materials may not be GMOs. - For biodegradable pots, peat is not allowed as a raw material. - 100% biodegradability in soil according to EN 17033. - The material must comply with limit values for contaminants and additives (e.g. heavy metals) according to EN 17033. - Bleaching of paper is generally not desirable.
-In cases of clearly demonstrated need, however, the evaluation teams may exceptionally accept bleached materials, if they are bleached without chlorine. - Colouring may be accepted, if there is an agronomic need.
-Colorants will be evaluated case-by-case.
+- The raw materials may not be GMOs. - 100 % biodegradability in soil according to EN 17033. - The material must comply with limit values for contaminants and additives (e.g. heavy metals) according to EN 17033. - Bleaching of paper is generally not desirable.
+In cases of clearly demonstrated need, however, the evaluation teams may exceptionally accept bleached materials, if they are bleached without chlorine.